davenverse/shellfish/docs/tutorial/creating_cli.md

       username: String
     )(modify: Contact => Contact): IO[Contact] = ???
 ```
 As a dependency of the implementation, we will use the path to the file where we will store the contacts.
+Also, the `apply` function will let us call it using the class name!

 The first function will add a contact to the contact list.
 But first, we need to define a couple of things: